Skip to content

 /**

-* Gets the tenant column name
+* Get the tenant field name.

-* Default column name: tenant_id
+* Default field name is: tenant_id

 *

-* @return Tenant column name
+* @return Tenant field name

 */